Skip to content

 );

-A powerful pattern is traversing one tree (with full context: scopes, symbols, path) while building a completely separate output tree:
+A particularly powerful pattern, central to transpilers and source-to-source compilers, is walking an input tree with full semantic context (scopes, symbols, path) while building a completely separate output tree:

 const sem = traverser.semantic;